quozd/awesome-dotnet/README.md

 * [SciterSharp](https://github.com/MISoftware/SciterSharp) - Create .NET cross-platform desktop apps using not just HTML, but all features of Sciter engine: CSS3, SVG, scripting, AJAX, &lt;video&gt;...
 Sciter is free for commercial use
 * [Empty Keys UI](http://emptykeys.com/ui_library) - Multi-platform and multi-engine XAML based user interface library **[Free][Proprietary]**
 * [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit) - The UWP Community Toolkit is a collection of helper functions, custom controls, and app services.
 It simplifies and demonstrates common developer tasks building UWP apps for Windows 10.
+* [MediaSlider](http://www.codeproject.com/Articles/57127/MediaSlider-An-Alternative-to-the-Trackbar-Control) - A configurable and stylish volume slider or trackbar for Windows Forms.

 ## HTML and CSS